 Alternative name for library, specified as the comma-separated pair consisting of 'alias' and a string.
 Associates the specified name with the library.
 All subsequent calls to MATLAB functions that reference this library must use this alias until the library is unloaded.

-Additional search path for header files, specified as the comma-separated pair consisting of 'includepath' and a string.
+more search path for subordinate header files—header files within header files, specified as the comma-separated pair consisting of 'includepath' and a string.